 Prior to application review, transfer applicants are required to self-report their academic records – including courses currently in progress and future course work:

-- For international institutions, students should request that all international institutions attended, or examination boards, send original or attested copies of all transcripts, diplomas, mark sheets, and certificates directly to Michigan State University, Office of Admissions, in an official, sealed envelope.
+- For international institutions, students should request that all international institutions attended, or examination boards, send original or attested copies of all transcripts, diplomas, mark sheets, and certificates directly to the Michigan State University, Office of Admissions, in an official, sealed envelope.
 In addition, where the original documents are not issued in English, provide an official English translation of each document.

 Upon admission, all transfer students are required to provide current, official transcripts from all institutions attended.

 in the Undergraduate Education

 The university strongly urges students to complete courses that satisfy the Integrative Studies, Mathematics, and Tier I writing requirements and prerequisites to courses for limited enrollment majors upon advice of your advisor.
-Students are strongly recommended to complete course work for the following areas at least one full semester (16 weeks) before the desired term of enrollment:
+It is strongly recommended that students complete course work for the following areas at least one full semester (16 weeks) before the desired term of enrollment:

 - An equivalent to MSU WRA 101 or WRA 195H

 - An equivalent to MSU MTH 101, 102, 103, 116, or higher; or an equivalent to MSU STT 200 or 201

 Transfer credits accepted from another institution are included on the Michigan State University transcript as part of the student’s total credit hours earned.
 Only course work completed at this University, including Michigan State University Education Abroad Programs or Michigan State University Co-Sponsored Education Abroad Programs, is included in the Michigan State University grade–point average and appears on the Michigan State University transcript.
 To be eligible for graduation with honor, transfer students must earn a minimum of 50 semester credits at Michigan State University.
 For the “honor” to be listed in the commencement program, the 50 credits must be earned by the end of the semester prior to graduation.

 Students intending to transfer to Michigan State University should consult the transfer equivalency database